Starting blocks: History

+Modern use

 Generally most races of 400 meters or shorter allow athletes to use starting blocks.
-Most runners in the 800 meters at the 1956 Olympics used starting blocks from a waterfall start.

 Modern blocks used for world records now must have sensors that detect the pressure from the athlete and can be used to time their reaction to the starting gun.
 Athletes who react faster than one-tenth of a second can be charged with a false start and the race recalled.
 Many also carry electronic speakers so the sound of the gun arrives at the ears of the athletes at exactly the same time.
 Some races for hearing-impaired athletes have also used starting light systems, similar to motorsport's Christmas Tree.

+In some amateur settings, such as high school track, since block slippage is much more common due to lower quality track surface material and/or starting blocks' spike quality, it is a commonly accepted practice to allow another person (usually a teammate) to sit on the ground behind the starting block and place their feet behind each block, using their leg power to further reduce the chance for the blocks to slip back when the runner launches.